Tactical athletes training together — concurrent training framework applied in real conditions for military and law enforcement athletes

 When both qualities are pushed aggressively without structure, neither adapts optimally, the strength signal and the endurance signal collide at the cellular level, and the body cannot maximize both adaptations from the same training week.
 Research on the interference effect dating back to Hickson's foundational 1980 study has shown this pattern repeatedly, and decades of follow-up work has refined our understanding of when interference matters most and when it can be safely ignored.

 The goal is not to eliminate interference entirely, that would require abandoning concurrent training altogether, but to control when and where it appears so it does not derail the priority adaptation.
-For athletes who want to understand the underlying physiology, the L2 mechanism post the interference effect explained covers it in depth.
+For athletes who want the underlying physiology in depth, the interference effect explained covers the mechanisms in full.
 For athletes who want to see how well-designed programs manage this balance in practice, the hybrid training program buying guide walks through programming choices across different training goals.

 A Practical Framework for Concurrent Training